 Course Course Description Credit Hrs.
 Contact Hrs.
 Critical approaches to the study of literature from the traditional to the poststructural.
 Prerequisite: Successful completion of the English Qualifying Exam, ENG 2100/210 and ENG 2260/226 or consent of the department.
 ENG 4332 BLACK AMERICAN FICTION (3) 3 3 Selected masterpieces of Black American prose fiction.
 (This course satisfies the elective course requirements for the African American Studies major or minor.)
-Prerequisite: Successful completion of the English Qualifying Exam, Eng 2100/210 and Eng ENG 4334 3 3 The portrayal of Black characters in American prose fiction by writers such as Douglass, Stowe, Chesnutt, Twain, Hurston, Wright, Faulkner, Petry, Marshall and Gaines.
+Prerequisite: Successful completion of the English Qualifying Exam, Eng 2100/210 and Eng 2260/226 or consent of the department.
+ENG 4334 THE IMAGE OF BLACKS IN AMERICAN PROSE FICTION (3) 3 3 The portrayal of Black characters in American prose fiction by writers such as Douglass, Stowe, Chesnutt, Twain, Hurston, Wright, Faulkner, Petry, Marshall and Gaines.
 Prerequisite: Successful completion of the English Qualifying Exam, ENG 2100/210 and ENG 2260/226 or consent of the department.
-ENG 4336 AMERICAN ENGLISH GRAMMAR (3) Traditional grammar and grammar based on recently developed descriptive techniques.
-3 3 ENG 4337 CLASSICAL RHETORIC (3) Study of the history and fundamental principles of classical rhetoric and its relationship to contemporary persuasive oratory.
+ENG 4336 AMERICAN ENGLISH GRAMMAR (3) 3 3 Traditional grammar and grammar based on recently developed descriptive techniques.
+ENG 4337 CLASSICAL RHETORIC (3) 3 3 Study of the history and fundamental principles of classical rhetoric and its relationship to contemporary persuasive oratory.
 Analysis of the structure and impact of current political and religious rhetoric through examination of speeches, sermons, essays, journalistic writing, etc. Practice in the use of rhetorical strategies to produce effective discourse.
-Prerequisite: Successful completion of the English Qualifying Examination, ENG 2100/210 and 3 3 ENG 4338 ENG 2260/226.
-LANGUAGE (3) Language structure and use.
+Prerequisite: Successful completion of the English Qualifying Examination, ENG 2100/210 and ENG 2260/226.
+ENG 4338 LANGUAGE (3) 3 3 Language structure and use.
 Phonology, morphology, syntax, semantics, pragmatics, typology, acquisition, historical development, speech acts, writing, dialects, registers, standards, and attitudes.
-3 3 ENG 4339 CURRENT ENGLISH USAGE (3) Study of variations in American English usage.
-3 3
+ENG 4339 CURRENT ENGLISH USAGE (3) 3 3 Study of variations in American English usage.
 ENG 4341 AMERICAN LITERATURE SINCE 1918 (3) 3 3 Selections from the works of authors, including Ellison, Faulkner, Frost, Hemingway, Morrison, O'Connor, Petry, Williams and Wright.